Can water flossers actually make a difference in your gum health?

 Well, yes, it is not silent at all.
 You can definitely hear the motor running, so it’s better to use it before everyone goes to sleep.

-All in all, if you’re looking to improve your gum health, prevent more cavities and gum bleeding, water flossing is the most effective way to floss in 2018.
+All in all, if you’re looking to improve your gum health, prevent more cavities and gum bleeding, water flossing is the most effective way to floss.

-I actually find it a fun and playful experience, way more than string flossing, and the fresh feeling in my mouth afterwards is another bonus.
+I actually find it a fun and playful experience, way more than string flossing, and the fresh feeling in my mouth afterward is another bonus.

 If you have the countertop space you are all set, because its price is definitely worth it, and is a relatively low investment compared to the amazing benefits.